dxfrontier/cds-ts-dispatcher/README.md

 @BeforeUpdate()
 @BeforeCreate()
 @AfterRead()
-@Draft() // All above decorators will be marked as draft public async draftMethod(req: Request) {
+@Draft() // All above decorators will be marked AS DRAFT public async draftMethod(req: Request) {
    return this.customerService.testExample( req)
 }

-// All decorators will work only on the active entity.
+// All decorators will work only FOR ACTIVE ENTITIES
 @BeforeUpdate()
 @BeforeCreate()
 @AfterRead()